sreeharsha-rav/typescript-projects/README.md

 - **Node.js**: A JavaScript runtime that allows the execution of JavaScript code outside of a web browser.
 - **Express.js**: A web application framework for Node.js that provides a set of features for web and mobile applications.
 - **Postgres**: An open-source relational database management system that uses and extends the SQL language.
+- **Prisma**: A modern database toolkit that simplifies database access for Node.js and TypeScript applications.

 ## Recommended Development Tools